 Profiles can be loaded by executing

 It should be noted that each time a BED_MESH_CALIBRATE occurs, the current state is automatically saved to the default profile.
-If this profile exists it is automatically loaded when Klipper starts.
-If this behavior is not desirable the default profile can be removed as follows:
+The default profile can be removed as follows:

 Any other saved profile can be removed in the same fashion, replacing default with the named profile you wish to remove.